MicrosoftDocs/mixed-reality/mixed-reality-docs/submitting-an-app-to-the-microsoft-store.md

 If your app is created for **HoloLens**, then you can ensure that it is only installed on HoloLens by specifying a target device family of "Windows.Holographic".

->[!NOTE]
->HoloLens is still on [Windows 10 version 10240](release-notes.md), so if you set a higher MinVersion, no HoloLens user will be able to install your app.

 ```
 <Dependencies>
    <TargetDeviceFamily Name="Windows.Holographic" MinVersion="10.0.10240.0" MaxVersionTested="10.0.10586.0" />